-Let's talk about power restoration.
-Always a topic of discussion due to the administrative categorization of power restoration work.
+Now, let's talk about power restoration.
+This is always a topic of discussion due to the administrative categorization of power restoration work.

 In short, FEMA recognizes that power restoration is unique.
 This work can both save lives and restore the functions of a facility, thus able to be categorized as Category B and Category F. In the simple procedures memo released on September 6, 2022, FEMA is providing applicants flexibility in how they claim these costs.
 Applicants may either claim the work as Category B or Category F.